 I didn't get the grades I expected

-- If you've received an offer, contact the admissions team at your preferred university or college to see if they'll still accept you, or check on UCAS Track.
+- If you've received a conditional offer check on UCAS Track to see if you have been offered a firm place or contact the admissions team at your preferred university or college to see if they'll still accept you.

 - Stay calm.
-Take time to look through your options, get advice from an adviser at school or college if that support is available - they are used to helping students trying to make a decision.
+Take time to look through your options, get advice from an adviser at school or college or the university staff - they are used to helping students trying to make a decision.

 - Get on the phone!
 The best way to decide whether a different uni or course is right for you is to speak to someone at the university.
 When you phone the admissions service at a university/college, it has to be you who calls.
 They will only speak to you, not to your parents unless you have officially nominated them to talk on your behalf during the higher education application process.